 While new technical fabrics are being made all the time to contend with harsh weather conditions, oilskin cloth still holds a place as the original – and perhaps most versatile.
 It also happens to be one of our favourites.
-We currently have three ranges in our collection, Organic Oilskin (often referred to as waxed cotton), Organic Dry Oilskin and Organic Beeswax.
+We currently have two ranges in our collection, Organic Oilskin (often referred to as waxed cotton) and Organic Dry Oilskin.

 ORGANIC WAXED OILSKIN

 Our organic cotton oilskin cloth is the most traditional of all our oilskins, often referred to as waxed cotton.
 The cloth is densely woven and processed to make it thirsty for the coating, and then submerged into a bath of petroleum-based wax.
 The oilskin is made water resistant from the coating itself, naturally repelling water.

 Over time and use, the fabric develops a history of its own.
 It marks easily – crackling and creasing to give the cloth a more casual look, completely unique to how you wear it in.

 Our dry oilskin fabrics use the same GOTS organic cotton base as our traditional cloth – but is instead coated with an emulsified wax that is sprayed and cured onto the fabric.
 The main differences between our traditional waxed oilskin and our dry oilskin come down to its look and handle.
 Dry oilskin has a matte, more crisp appearancee that doesn’t scuff or crease.
 The cloth won’t really change or wear over time.

 Oilskin fabric was first made in the 15th century when Scottish fishermen discovered that their canvas sails caught the wind more efficiently when impregnated with linseed oil.
 And when the sail would come to the end of its life, they would recycle it into weather-resistant garments to wear while out at sea.
 Eventually, the practice became more widespread, and the proofing perfected to the cloth we have today.